kwokwilliam/questionqueue/README.md

   * `500`: Internal server error.
 * `DELETE`: Log out a TA/teacher.
   * `200`: Successfully logs out a TA/teacher.
-  * `401`: Cannot verify _admin_ session ID or no _admin_ session ID is provided.
+  * `401`: Cannot verify _teacher_ session ID or no _teacher_ session ID is provided.
   * `500`: Internal server error.

-`/v1/queue`: websocket connection to notify users and admins of the current queue.
+`/v1/queue`: websocket connection to notify users and teachers of the current queue.
 * If the user connected with an auth token, we can assume the user is a teacher of a class, so when we emit the entire queue list to it and do so for subsequent users entering or leaving.
 * If no auth token is provided, we only give them the user hashes of people in line.